Chart Color Schemes

 Rosewood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Rosewood's dwelling structures, as per the latest Census evaluation, consisted of 95.0% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 96.6% houses and 3.4% other dwellings.
-Home ownership in Rosewood stood at 33.2%, with mortgaged dwellings at 40.4% and rented ones at 26.4%.
-The median monthly mortgage repayment was $1,600, above Brisbane metro's average of $1,517.
-The median weekly rent in Rosewood was recorded at $300, matching Brisbane metro's figure but significantly lower than the national average of $375.
-Nationally, Rosewood's mortgage repayments were notably lower than the Australian average of $1,863.
+Rosewood's dwelling structure, as per the latest Census, consisted of 95.0% houses and 4.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Brisbane metro's 96.6% houses and 3.4% other dwellings.
+Home ownership in Rosewood stood at 33.2%, with mortgaged dwellings at 40.4% and rented dwellings at 26.4%.
+The median monthly mortgage repayment was $1,600, higher than Brisbane metro's average of $1,517.
+The median weekly rent in Rosewood was $300, the same as Brisbane metro's figure.
+Nationally, Rosewood's mortgage repayments were lower at $1,600 compared to Australia's average of $1,863, and rents were also lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing